Yesterday's chic home colors were teal and brown, today's are a muted palette of gray, lavender, and blush. Tomorrow, who knows?

 It Looks Fresh and Clean

-Like your kitchen, "clean and fresh" are words you want your entire home to evoke.
+"Clean and fresh" are words you want your kitchen — and your entire home — to evoke.
 Dirt, mold, mildew, water stains — none of them can hide against white surfaces.

-And the sooner you see the grime, the easier to deal with it.
+And the sooner you see the grime, the easier it is to deal with.

 Houseplants (and Humans) Love It